 - Home Price: $231,729 median purchase price; $888 median monthly rent

 - Crime Rate: Safer than 42% of Sacramento neighborhoods

 Young adults looking for a relaxing neighborhood that’s extremely walkable and bikeable—in addition to having quick freeway access—should opt for North Oak Park.
 As the most affordable Sacramento neighborhood on our list, this up-and-coming area is full of cozy cafes, unique restaurants, and laid-back bars.
 North Oak Park residents have a variety of budget-friendly housing options to choose from, including modern apartments, hip Craftsman, bungalow, and traditional ranch homes, making it a great neighborhood to purchase Sacramento real estate.
 And with close proximity to the UC Davis Medical Center and the UC Davis School of Medicine, this neighborhood is perfect for young adults starting their careers or continuing their education.

 Things to Do in North Oak Park

 Moving to Sacramento?
-With self storage facilities throughout the Sacramento area, Extra Space Storage has the ideal storage solution for your move.
+With self storage facilities located throughout the Sacramento metro, Extra Space Storage has the ideal storage solution for your move.
 Find a storage unit near you!